brentgaither/brentgaither.github.io/_posts/2020-02-10-Scientist.md

 not failure.
 Failure is the lack of success.
 Learning something new about how a line of code or a system works in success.
 Its a simple mind shift but I think it makes a big difference in our day to day lives.
 We don’t want to fail, so stop saying we should try to fail fast.
 Learn fast and make informed decisions.
-Build software you understand and create experiments that help you understand new ideas.
+Build software you understand and reate experiments that help you understand new ideas.
 Failure is not a goal.